Grand National Trends 2025

-Grand National trends don’t lie, and we’ve listed the main positive and negative ones that apply to the 2024 Grand National below.
-These trends provide insight into the traits shared by Grand National winners of the past, giving you a solid base to make your 2025 Aintree Grand National selections to beat the bookmakers!
+Horse racing betting trends don’t lie.
+That’s why so many racing bettors rely so heavily on them.
+We’ve listed the most insightful positive and negative Grand National trends below.
+These provide insight into the traits shared by Grand National winners of the past, giving you a stable base to make your 2025 Grand National selections to beat the bookmakers!

-- Horses that have won or placed in a National race of any description (Check out at the Scottish, Irish and Welsh Nationals)
+- Horses that have won or placed in a National race (Scottish, Irish or Welsh) of any description.

 - Irish-trained horses have a great recent record in the Grand National.

-- Horses aged 8 or younger don’t have the best of records – the last 7-year-old to win before Noble Yeats was in 1940
+- Horses aged 8 or younger don’t have the best of records.

 - Runners that had hard races at the Cheltenham Festival, run the previous month, don’t fare well.

-Grand National trends and tips – Do’s and dont’s
+Grand National Betting Tips – Do’s and dont’s

 With 34 runners contesting 30 fences for 4 1/4 miles, the Aintree Grand National does have quite a scary look to it when it comes to finding the winner.
 However, despite those factors, you can often identify the horses best suited to the race by following the Grand National trends listed on this page.